SitePen/dstore/README.md

 * NumericValidator - Enforces numbers and ranges of numbers.
 * UniqueValidator - Enforces uniqueness of values, testing against a store.

-We can also combine validators, using declare to mixin additional validators.
+We can also combine validators.
+We can do this by using declare to mixin additional validators.
 For example, if we wanted to use the StringValidator in combination with the UniqueValidator, we could write:

     schema: {
         username: new (declare([StringValidator, UniqueValidator]))({